-In each of these areas, the decision of the appropriate vice president is considered final and binding.
+In each of these areas, the decision of the appropriate vice president or athletic director is considered final and binding.
 In all grievances except in the case of Student Discrimination, the role of the District President is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.

 In resolving a student grievance, timely reporting of the complaint is important and thus required at all levels.
 Unless stated otherwise within each procedural guidelines, the appropriate timeframe for filing a written grievance should be within ten business days from the date in which the student is first aware or notified of the issue of concern.
 Written appeals to the next/subsequent level of the process must be made within two business days of the student’s receipt of the institution’s appellate decision.
 Any earlier, more expedient timelines detailed within the appropriate Navarro College procedure (e.g., Residence Life Appeals) supersede these general timeline guidelines provided to maintain a safe and civil college environment.
 Additionally, exceptions to these deadlines may be made only at the discretion of the District President or the appropriate vice president.